 Other excellent sources of vitamin D include fish oil and cod liver oil (which we are about to discuss in our next arthritis article), along with vitamin D3 supplements.

-For boron, go to your local supermarket and buy some borax powder, or even better, buy this 100% safe sodium borate mineral powder (Borax).
-Mix up 1/8th of a teaspoon of borax in 1 litre of filtered water and drink this in divided amounts throughout the day, for one to two weeks, before dropping down to a maintenance dose.
+For taking Borax (boron) orally, go to your local supermarket and buy some borax powder for your arthritis, or even better, buy this 100% safe sodium borate mineral powder (Borax).
+Mix up 1/8th of a teaspoon of borax in 1 liter of filtered water and drink this in divided amounts throughout the day, for one to two weeks, before dropping down to a maintenance dose.
 However, before you start taking borax it's important you first read this article on exactly how to make up the required amount and how to safely continue with the maintenance dose...
 The Borax Conspiracy.
-And while you're there, you will also read why borax is quite possibly the most powerful arthritis cure ever discovered (and why it's been purposely kept hidden from the general public for over 50 years!)
+And while you're there, you will also read why borax is quite possibly the most powerful arthritis treatment ever discovered (and why it's been purposely kept hidden from the general public for over 50 years!)

 This is actually one of the most important articles on treating, reversing and curing arthritis you will ever read.